 This site presents extracts from Michael Betancourt's current research and writing projects, with news about current happenings.
 A portfolio of finished, published writing is posted here.

-If you are looking for more on agnotology, digital capitalism or automated/immaterial labor, look at The Digital which presents excerpts from a book on digital capitalism that I am currently revising that builds on my published articles:
+If you are looking for more on agnotology, digital capitalism or automated/immaterial labor, look at The Digital which presents my inks to my most recent published articles and other research on the political economy of digital capitalism: